- Careers (CEIAG)

 - The Educational Psychology Service (EPS).

-- The Language and Learning Support Service (LLSS).
+- The Communication and Learning Autism Support Service (CLASS).

 - The Education Support, Behaviour & Attendance Service (ESBAS).